 Grantees also identify a LACES System Administrator, who manages LACES user accounts for the program and maps user accounts to particular roles; an Accessible Design Coordinator, who is the main point of contact ensuring processes and procedures are in place for serving individuals with learning needs; and the Local Assessment Coordinator, who safeguards assessment materials and ensures the requirements in the state assessment policy are adhered to.
 Communication about these topics will include the person identified in that respective role along with the primary/secondary points of contact.

 AEI makes every effort to consolidate communications with grantees and minimize the amount of email traffic.
 The main method of communication is a newsletter called “AEI Updates” via email every two weeks.
 This newsletter goes to all primary/secondary contacts and includes pertinent grant information, updates, tools, resources and upcoming events.
 It is imperative grantees read these newsletters as they often include requests for grantee action.

 If an issue is time sensitive an email that is separate from the “AEI Updates” may be sent to primary/secondary contacts.
 Also, if a communication must contain a lot of details and/or attachments a separate email may be sent.

-1The CLICK listserv is a broad distribution list including grantees, adult education programs not funded by AEI, state and local partners, staff and instructors within adult education programs and anyone else interested in adult education in Colorado.
+Individuals may also sign up for the CLICK listserv, which is a broad distribution list including grantees, adult education programs not funded by AEI, state and local partners, staff and instructors within adult education programs and anyone else interested in adult education in Colorado.
 Job postings, local and state level events and class schedules are among some of the most common pieces of information released on CLICK.
 Most grantee primary contacts elect to be on the CLICK listserv.
-To be added to CLICK, please contact firstname.lastname@example.org.
+To be added to CLICK, please contact email@example.com.